On Being an Orthodontist

 Education and Continuing Education

-- Master’s degree, computer science – Johns Hopkins University
+- Bachelor of Arts in materials engineering science – Johns Hopkins University

-- Doctorate of Dental Surgery – Baltimore College of Dental Surgery at the University of Maryland
+- Doctorate of Dental Surgery – Baltimore College of Dental Surgery, University of Maryland

 - Diplomate, American Board of Orthodontics